la-haute-societe/craft-tarteaucitron/README.md

 ### Customizing JS output in the page

-Instead of using `{{ craft.tarteaucitron.initScript() }}` to output both the tarteaucitron.js tag and the configuation JS tag, use:
+Instead of using `{{ craft.tarteaucitron.initScript() }}` to output both the tarteaucitron.js tag and the configuration JS tag, use:
   - `{{ craft.tarteaucitron.javascriptImportTag() }}` to output just the
     tarteaucitron.js import tag
   - `{{ craft.tarteaucitron.javascriptConfigTag() }}` to output just the